rskanchi/Resources/Notes/SSH_and_Github.md

 ### 3. Install [R](https://www.r-project.org/) and [Rstudio/posit](https://posit.co/).

-### 4. Connect remote repository on GitHub and Rstudio
+### 4. Connect remote repository on GitHub and Rstudio.

 If you don't have one yet, create a repository on Github.
 Open/restart Rstudio.
 Go to **Tools > Global Options**, and click on the *Git/SVN section*.
 Fill in the git executable path and click *OK*.

 Use the Code > SSH git link from Github repository to clone or create a project or repository locally.